springs-dev/express-sequelize-jwt-template/README.md

     yarn migrate
     ```

-1. Now you are able to start development with `yarn dev`
+1. Now you are able to start development with `yarn dev`\
+With default configuration your api will be available at http://localhost:3001/api and swagger documentation at http://localhost:3001/api-docs

 ## Development